On the origin of the bi-drifting subpulse phenomenon in pulsars

 \section{Introduction}

-Drifting subpulses, the intriguing if not baffling trend of pulsar emission features to steadily march through subsequent pulses, were modelled by \cite{1975_Ruderman} as localised pair cascades, discharges of small regions over the polar cap.
+Drifting subpulses, the intriguing if not baffling trend of pulsar emission features to steadily march through subsequent pulses, were modeled by \cite{1975_Ruderman} as localized pair cascades, which are discharges of small regions over the polar cap.
 Such sparks produce plasma columns that stream into the magnetosphere, where they produce the observed radio emission \citep[see][for more details]{1998_Asseo,2000_Melikidze,2015_Szary}.
-In the natural force-free state, with the Lorentz force zero, the magnetosphere is filled with charged particles with the so-called Goldreich-Julian density $\rho_{\rm GJ}=-{\bf \Omega}\cdot{\bf B} / (2 \pi c)$.
+In the natural force-free state, with a Lorentz force of zero, the magnetosphere is filled with charged particles with the so-called Goldreich-Julian density $\rho_{\rm GJ}=-{\bf \Omega}\cdot{\bf B} / (2 \pi c)$.
 Then the electric field $\bf E_{\perp}$ perpendicular to the magnetic field $\bf B$ is

 where $\bf \Omega$ is the angular velocity, $\bf r$ is the location vector, and $c$ is the speed of light.
-In this force-free state particles co-rotate with the star with velocity \mbox{${\bf v_{\rm cor}} = {c\left ( \bf {E}_{\perp} \times B \right)}/{ B^2}$}.
+In this force-free state, particles co-rotate with the star with velocity \mbox{${\bf v_{\rm cor}} = {c\left ( \bf {E}_{\perp} \times B \right)}/{ B^2}$}.

-By definition, in the acceleration region the density of charges is less than the co-rotational charge density.
-Plasma in this region is accelerated along the magnetic field and moves perpendicular to the magnetic field with velocity:
+By definition, in the acceleration region, the density of charges is less than the co-rotational charge density.
+Plasma in this region is accelerated along the magnetic field and moves perpendicular to the magnetic field with velocity

 where ${\bf \widetilde{E}_{\perp}} $ is the electric field in the plasma starved region perpendicular to the magnetic field.
-Note that in the plasma starved region ${ \widetilde{\bf E}_\perp} \neq {\bf E_{\perp}}$, furthermore, the value of an electric field in some areas of these regions can be higher than in the co-rotating region (see Section \ref{sec:theoretical_background}).
+Note that in the plasma starved region ${ \widetilde{\bf E}_\perp} \neq {\bf E_{\perp}}$; furthermore, the value of an electric field in some areas of these regions can be higher than in the co-rotating region (see Section \ref{sec:theoretical_background}).

 Drift of subpulses around the magnetic axis was first introduced by \cite{1975_Ruderman}.
-It turned out that the carousel-like rotation of sparks around the magnetic axis can explain variety of pulsar data \citep[see, e.g.,][]{2000_Gil,2001_Gil, 2006_Weltevrede, 2007_Weltevrede, 2007_Herfindal, 2008_Rankin, 2009_Herfindal, 2014_Rankin}.
-Furthermore, it was shown by \citet{1993ppm..book.....G} and \citet{2010mfca.book.....B} that a potential difference between the central and periphery domains over the acceleration region leads to rotation of the plasma around the magnetic axis.
+It turned out that the carousel-like rotation of sparks around the magnetic axis can explain a variety of pulsar data \citep[see, e.g.,][]{2000_Gil,2001_Gil, 2006_Weltevrede, 2007_Weltevrede, 2007_Herfindal, 2008_Rankin, 2009_Herfindal, 2014_Rankin}.
+Furthermore, it was shown by \citet{1993ppm..book.....G} and \citet{2010mfca.book.....B} that a potential difference between the central and periphery domains over the acceleration region leads to the rotation of the plasma around the magnetic axis.
 This strengthened confidence in the validity of the carousel model for oblique pulsars.